Rosanne Manus, M.A., Owner and Program Developer

 Joseph McColley, M.S.

 Joseph joined Manus Academy in December 2014.
 He received his bachelor’s degree in economics from Villanova University and his master’s degree in foreign service from Georgetown University in 2012.
-He has been teaching students of all ages for nearly twenty years, mainly in his hometown of Boston, Massachusetts and in Washington, DC and Japan.
+He has been teaching students of all ages for many years, mainly in his hometown of Boston, Massachusetts, Washington, DC, Japan and Charlotte.

 A Boston native, Joseph is a dues-paying member of the Boston Red Sox, or, as he says, the Red Sox Nation.
 He is an avid traveler and has fond memories of hitchhiking to Mount Everest.
 Joseph is rather laid back, but when he gets his mind to it, he does things like cycle across the country, or walk 750 miles on an island in Japan.